ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 </details>

 ---

-11. What is a Random Forest, and how does it work?
+Q. What is a Random Forest, and how does it work?

 <details><summary><b>Answer</b></summary>